othyn/char-count-es6/README.md

 `<script src="/path/to/charcount.min.js"></script>`

 ## Usage
-To begin, import the ES6 library where required `import CharCount from 'CharCount';`
+To begin, import the ES6 library where required `import CharCount from 'char-count-es6';`

 To create a new instance, you can define a new `CharCount`, e.g. `let myCharCount = new CharCount( <options> );`.
 The variable will contain an array of initialised instances, stored in the `instances` property.
 The element also has the instance registered against it, in the `CharCount` property.